moonlight-coding/atom-workspace/README.md

 # atom-workspace

+Doesn't work yet, last step to fix: move the atom window in the right workspace.

 ## Purpose

 The use of workspaces is really usefull, I often have dozens of workspace's screens with 1 atom + 1 shell inside them.